manosmin/manosmin/README.md

 <h2 align="left">Hi 👋!
-My name is Manos and I'm a computer engineer from Greece</h2>
+My name is Manos and I'm a recent computer engineering graduate from Greece</h2>

 ###